UPES B.Tech Admissions 2025

-The JEE Mains 2025 physics syllabus is the same for both sessions of the JEE Main 2025 exam.
+The JEE Mains 2026 physics syllabus will be the same for both sessions of the JEE Mains exam.
 Moreover, aspirants can check the JEE Mains syllabus with weightage pdf to know the highest weightage topics for the exam.
-Candidates must practice the JEE Main previous year question paper to know the high-weightage topics that are frequently asked in the examination.
-The JEE Mains syllabus 2025 for Physics contains topics from CBSE class 11 and CBSE 12th physics syllabus in the ratio as directed by NTA.
-The JEE Main 2025 physics syllabus will help candidates to prepare for the exam systematically.
+Candidates should practice the JEE Main previous year question paper to know the high-weightage topics that are frequently asked in the examination.
+The JEE Mains syllabus 2026 for Physics will contain topics from CBSE class 11 and CBSE 12th physics syllabus in the ratio as directed by NTA.
+The JEE Main 2026 physics syllabus will help candidates to prepare for the exam systematically.
 Candidates can download the official JEE Mains physics syllabus pdf from this page.
-The JEE Main 2025 physics syllabus pdf download will help candidates effectively prepare for the exam.

-The National Testing Agency has released the JEE Main 2025 syllabus online for all the subjects.
-The JEE Main physics syllabus includes topics such as Physics, Technology, and Society; SI Units; Position-Time Graphs; Speed and Velocity; Newton's First Law of Motion; Momentum; Kinetic and Potential Energies; the Stress-Strain Relationship; Hooke's Law; and many more.
+The National Testing Agency will release the JEE Main 2026 syllabus online for all the subjects.
+The JEE Main physics syllabus will comprise topics such as Physics, Technology, and Society; SI Units; Position-Time Graphs; Speed and Velocity; Newton's First Law of Motion; Momentum; Kinetic and Potential Energies; the Stress-Strain Relationship; Hooke's Law; and many more.
 Candidates should also check the JEE Main physics important topics to score more marks in the exam.
 Check the updated JEE Physics syllabus along with the weightage below.

 Units | JEE Main Physics Chapter-Wise Weightage | JEE Main Physics Syllabus Topics |